leonawicz/tabr/README.md

 #> [1] 110.0000 138.5913 164.8138 220.0000 277.1826 329.6276
 ```

+These are just a few examples.
+There are many more functions in `tabr`
+that intuitively operate on noteworthy strings, abstracting the
+interpretation of relatively simple symbolic text specifications as
+quantitative and/or structured musical information.

-There is also a `noteinfo` class and a `music` class.
-You can learn more
+There is also a `noteinfo` class, and a `music` class (seen above).
+You
-in the vignettes.
-The `music` class is particularly useful for efficient
+can learn more in the vignettes.
+The `music` class is particularly
-music data entry and basic transcription tasks.
+useful for efficient music data entry and basic transcription tasks.

 ## Tidy music analysis